Gemba/skyscraper/docs/CLIHELP.md

 !!! warning "Epheremal Flag for ES-DE"

-    Once the miximage of ES-DE feature has been released, this flag may be removed again from Skyscraper.
+    Once the miximage of ES-DE feature has been released, this flag may be removed again from Skyscraper and the logic will be adapted to match the ES-DE behaviour.

 #### nobrackets